 For residents in Elmbridge and Surrey Heath, the fortnightly service restarted during weeks commencing 2 and 9 May and will continue every two weeks after that.

 Subscribers are being contacted by letter or email with further details about the collections and their subscriptions.

 While the garden waste collection service gets back on track with fortnightly collections, we are not currently taking new subscribers to the service.
 However, you can add your details to our garden waste subscriber alert list and you will be emailed once we are in a position to take on new subscribers.

-To find out the latest situation in your area and information about what to do with your garden waste please click the links below:
+To find out the latest situation in your area, information about what to do with your garden waste and to sign up to the garden waste subscriber alert list, please click the links below:

-If you or anyone you know is interested in working as a Driver/Loader for Amey you can find out more here.
+If you or anyone you know is interested in working as a Driver/Loader for Amey or training to become a driver you can find out more here.